davidgroves/Python-VSCode-Template/README.md

 `flit build` will put two files in the `dist/` directory.
 A source file and a wheel.
 Both of these are directly usable by pip to install.

-## Publishing docs to Github pages.
+## Publishing docs to Github pages

 You can do this with `mkdocs gh-pages`.
 This will push the documentation in `site/` to a github page.
 You will get the URL to it from the command.

 ## Uploading to pypi

-FIXME: Write this up
+If you have never done this before, you need to make an account at [Pypi](https://pypi.org/).
+Then in [Pypi - Manage Accounts](https://pypi.org/manage/account/), add an API token.